 Audiological services expenses for students being served by West End Student Services are paid "off-thetop" of Low Incidence funding.
 After estimating these expenses as well as indirect costs, the remaining balance of Low Incidence funding is distributed to member LEAs by District of Residence/Accountability for the PY October Low Incidence pupil count.
 District specific allocations will be finalized at the completion of year-end closing.

+District Low Incidence funding may be used to offset Low Incidence Fee-For-Service (FFS) charges for eligible students.
+Eligible students will have a Low Incidence disability listed as their primary or secondary disability.
 If there are unspent Low Incidence funds for the current school year, then they will be totaled and reallocated the following year to all members based on that year's distribution percentages/method.